10 Best HVAC

 It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
 HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the specific exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 HVAC contractors in Michigan are required to be licensed as Mechanical Contractors via the Department of Licensing and Regulatory Affairs (LARA).
 Contractors need to have at least three years of experience and pass an exam.
 You can verify a license on LARA's website.
-Checking reviews on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can assist your decision.
+Checking reviews on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can aid your decision.
 Choose a company with stellar reviews and stories of positive experiences from customers.

 Understand Work Details